pan15820487651/learngit/readme.txt

-Git is a version control system
+Edison is a version control system
-Git is free software
+Edison is free software